lossanna/RestoreNet/data/raw/README_rawdata.md

 	+ `NeedsItsDuplicate` = `Yes`: more than one species mentioned in a single code, so the same code has multiple lines with different species.
 	+ `DuplicateNum` = `1`, `2`, `3`, etc.: row number for duplicate rows when more than one species is mentioned in a single code.
 Left blank when `NeedsItsDuplicate` = `No`.
 	+ `LocationDependence` = `dependent`: Site needs to be added to code to make `Code.Site` column.
 Unknowns are location-dependent.

+`edited-wrangling-2x2_1conflicting-monitoring-info-resolved.xlsx`
+- List of codes with conflicting monitoring information between the `subplot` and `2x2` data.
+Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
+Each monitoring event is given an ID, unrelated to the data actually collected from the subplot or 2x2 m plot.
+- Converted to an Excel file to work with and manually edit because it was easier to see differences when I was able to highlight them.
+Contains two tabs, one with the comparison and explanation of why correct values were correct, and one tab with only correct monitoring info to read back in.

 `Farrell_2020_EcologicalApplications_table1.xlsx`
 - Adapted from Table 1 of H. Farrell's manuscript (in review), with coordinates taken from the `Site_Information` tab of `Master.xlsx`